Prof-ThiagoOliveira/blog/content/accomplishments/projects.md

 ### Genomic strategies for optimal crossbreeding in African dairy cattle

 **Summary**:
-Develop genomic strategies to optimise crossbreeding in livestock breeding programmes with focus on East African crossbred dairy cattle
+We design genomic strategies that optimise crossbreeding decisions in East African dairy systems, ensuring that locally adapted cattle benefit from genomic selection while maintaining resilience to regional production constraints.

 <br>